NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Double
      -
      - Depth from grade to bottom of vertical slab perimeter insulation.
 Applies to slab-on-grade foundations and basement/crawlspace floors.
+   * - ``slab_exterior_horizontal_insulation_r``
+     - false
+     - h-ft^2-R/Btu
+     - Double
+     -
+     - Nominal R-value of the slab exterior horizontal insulation.
+Applies to slab-on-grade foundations and basement/crawlspace floors.
+   * - ``slab_exterior_horizontal_insulation_width``
+     - false
+     - ft
+     - Double
+     -
+     - Width of the slab exterior horizontal insulation measured from the exterior surface of the vertical slab perimeter insulation.
+Applies to slab-on-grade foundations and basement/crawlspace floors.
+   * - ``slab_exterior_horizontal_insulation_depth_below_grade``
+     - false
+     - ft
+     - Double
+     -
+     - Depth of the slab exterior horizontal insulation measured from the top surface of the slab exterior horizontal insulation.
+Applies to slab-on-grade foundations and basement/crawlspace floors.
    * - ``slab_under_insulation_r``
      - true
      - h-ft^2-R/Btu